apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 ```
 <br>

-### Step 4: Creating and Signing the Application Image
+### Step 4: Creating an Application Image

-Run the `newt create-image` command to create and sign image.
+Run the `newt create-image` command to create an image file.
 You may assign an arbitrary version (e.g. 1.0.0) to the image.
 <br>
 ```no-highlight